 Heart failure can occur at any age and for many reasons.
-For newborns, babies, children and teen-agers, there are two main categories of heart failure:
+For newborns, babies, children and teenagers, there are 2 main categories of heart failure:

-- Problems with the structures of the heart
+- Birth defects and other problems with the structures of the heart

 - Problems with the heart muscle

 Children may be born with these problems (congenital), or they may develop them later in life.
 Heart failure may also happen after open-heart repair of birth defects.
 This may be a temporary condition (lasting for days) or may persist for a prolonged period (months or years, or, in some cases permanently).